 This ordinarily means that in order to increase the load capacity, but remain with the same sized screw; you have to change the ball nuts physical parameters.
 Firstly, an increase in the amount of ball bearings physically touching the load surface of screw and nut within the nut housing will increase its load capacity.
 This can be done by increasing the amount of times the ball bearings recirculate within the ball nut housing, but the playoff of this change normally means a larger diameter nut housing or a longer nut housing.
 To this effect, the ball nut size versus its load capacity will always be apposing each other.
 It is true to say that all these options ultimately increase the load capacity, but in every case there is still a limitation of the actual load bearing surface area per ball bearing.
 This is where the satellite roller screw has a large advantage, which ultimately translates into a high load transfer capability.

-A satellite roller screw employs matched rollers to rotate (or satellite as the product name suggests) around the screw thread during actuation instead of ball bearings.
+The satellite roller screw employs matched rollers that rotate (or satellite as the product name suggests) around the screw thread during actuation instead of ball bearings.
 By design, there is an immediate increase in the physical amount of contact points on the screw that can support a load compared with that of the same diameter ball screw.
 The satellite roller screw is therefore primarily chosen as part of a transition within a new or existing design to achieve greater load capacity and greater linear positional accuracy, in the smallest envelope space.
 The admissible static and dynamic load capacities are therefore considerably higher than that of ball screw for the same diameter.
 In fact the static load can be 3 times greater than that of ball screws and as a consequence, their lifespan can be up to 15 times longer.
 The many points of contact also give a satellite roller screw greater rigidity and shock tolerance than a ball screw without a compromise to friction or efficiency.

 The first patent for a roller screw was recorded in 1949 by the inventor Mr Bruno Standgren, an adaptation of a friction less bearing design patented back in 1939 by Mr Oscar and Stewart McCurdy.
 In essence the idea was to convert the rotation of a threaded bar into an accurate linear motion via a series of timed and captivated roller bearings within a nut housing.
 The roller bearings would rotate or satellite around the diameter of the screw giving rise to the full name of the product; the satellite roller screw.
 The rigid design allows for a small overall diameter of nut but have the ability to deliver massive load capacity due to the many contact points between rollers and screw.
 Having a bearing heritage means that the whole assemble can be up to 97% efficient and can have an expected life up to 15 times longer than any ball screw equivalent.
 The design accepts high acceleration and deceleration and is capable of rotating in excess of 5000 rpm, making the roller screw product a superior linear drive alternative.